Antidote (2021 film): Plot

-Sharyn confronts Dr. Hellenbach and finds him reading Dante's Inferno, in which sinners are cyclically tortured and healed.
-He reveals that everyone in the facility is a patient, including him.
-In life he had caused overdoses in his patients by overprescribing opiates and after arriving in Hell was punished by being perpetually overdosed on bile.
-He explains that Hell is a perpetual cycle of cruelty and after three months in Hell, each patient is evaluated and then given the opportunity to begin torturing others.
-If they refuse they are continuesly punished until they comply.
+A still-alive Cassandra confides that she deserves her continuous immolation, revealing that during life, she broke into a mink farm, released the minks, and set the farm ablaze, killing the farmers that were still inside - she had known they were there, but believed they deserved their fate.
+Cassandra claims death is their only escape, but Sharyn hypothesizes that they are already dead and in Hell, revealing that she accidentally killed Nico ten years ago and framed his death as a suicide.

-Sharyn asks if there is any way to die permanently but Hellenback says that final death is absolution and Hell is not about absolution.
-He also reveals that he has been in Hell since 1969.
+Sharyn confronts Hellenbach, who reveals that everyone in the facility is a patient, including him.
+He spent his life causing overdoses by overprescribing opiates to his patients.
+Upon arrival in Hell in 1969, he perpetually overdosed on bile.
+He explains that after three months, each patient is allowed to begin torturing others and continuously punished until they comply.
+Sharyn asks if there is any way to die permanently, but Hellenbach denies this.

 Nico appears and drags Sharyn out of Hellenbach's office.
-She tells him that she regrets killing him and begs him to let her rot, but he refuses.
-They are confronted by Hellenbach while leaving the room, but Nico overpowers him and the duo walk away.
-After traversing the halls, they find themselves at the edge of a cliff, with lava down below.
+She expresses remorse and begs him to let her die, but he refuses.
+They are confronted by Hellenbach while leaving, but Nico overpowers him.
+After traversing the halls, they find themselves at the edge of a cliff above lava.
 Sharyn bids Nico goodbye and attempts to walk off the edge.
-A path across the lava begins to form as doctors attempt to resuscitate Sharyn's body on Earth.
-Sharyn makes it to the other side, but Nico is unable to follow.
+A path forms across the lava as doctors resuscitate Sharyn's body on Earth.
+Sharyn makes it to the other side, but Nico cannot follow.

-Sharyn awakes in her hospital bed and is informed that she had been placed into a medically induced coma due to complications from the surgery and was clinically dead for about 15 seconds.
-Sharyn raises her hospital gown and finds a large bandage over her lower abdomen.
-Sharyn's husband and daughter enter the hospital room and greet her.
+Sharyn awakes in the hospital and discovers that she was placed into a medically induced coma due to complications from the surgery, and was clinically dead for about fifteen seconds.
+Sharyn's husband and daughter enter the room to greet her.

-Once home, Sharyn looks online and finds an article on The New American Journal of Medicine's website related to Dr. Hellenbach.
-The article, written in April 1969, confirms Dr. Hellenbach's story that he had died in 1969.
-Sharyn also finds articles related to Cassandra Franklin, who died following a mushroom poisoning.
-Later she goes and puts flowers on Nico's grave.
+Once home, Sharyn finds an article about Dr. Hellenbach on the internet, confirming his story.
+She also finds articles related to Cassandra Franklin, who died following a mushroom poisoning.
+Sharyn later visits and places flowers on Nico's grave.